Grand Slam (figure skating): All disciplines

-Records

-The following table shows the first (or youngest/oldest) skater who achieved the Career Grand Slam.

 Golden Slam

 Figure skating was first contested in the Olympic Games ("OG") in 1908.
 Since 1924, the sport has been a part of the Winter Olympic Games.
-The four disciplines of men's singles, ladies' singles, pairs and ice dance also appeared as part of a team event for the first time at the 2014 Winter Olympics.
+The four disciplines of men's singles, women's singles, pairs and ice dance also appeared as part of a team event for the first time at the 2014 Winter Olympics.

 Winning the gold medal at the Olympic Games in addition to the three major annual senior-level international competitions (WC, GPF, and EC or 4CC) within a single season is called a "Golden Grand Slam" or "Golden Slam".

-Only one skater have completed the Golden Slam.
+Only one skater has completed the Golden Slam.

 Career Golden Slam

-A skater who wins all three major annual senior-level international competitions (WC, GPF, and EC or 4CC) and the Olympic gold medal during his or her career is said to have achieved a Career Golden Grand Slam or Career Golden Slam.
+A skater who wins all three major annual senior-level international competitions (WC, GPF, and EC or 4CC) and the Olympic gold medal during their career is said to have achieved a Career Golden Grand Slam or Career Golden Slam.
 Few skaters have won the gold medal in the individual event at the Olympic Games in addition to all three major competitions a second time, achieving a double Career Golden Slam.

 The remainder of this section is a complete list, by discipline, of all skaters who have completed the Career Golden Slam ordered chronologically, the numbers of Career Golden Slams in the individual event by nation, and the first (or youngest/oldest) skater who achieved the Career Golden Slam in the individual event.
 The event at which the Career Golden Slam was achieved is indicated in bold.